Dr. Attarian, Director of the Northwestern University Sleep Disorders Program, received honorariums from Eisai and Insights for consulting work.)

 This article includes discussion of sudden unexplained nocturnal death syndrome, bangungut, laitai, nonlaitai, Pokkuri, sudden unexplained death syndrome, SUDS, and SUNDS.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-In this article, the author discusses sudden unexplained nocturnal death syndrome.
+In this article, the authors discuss sudden unexplained nocturnal death syndrome.
 Often fatal, it is a disorder that occurs in young adult Southeast Asian men who are otherwise healthy.
-This article includes information on mutations leading to sudden unexplained nocturnal death syndrome among the Han Chinese.
-It also includes findings from autopsies and demographic variables in sudden unexplained nocturnal death syndrome victims from central China.
+This article includes new information on novel mutations associated with channelopathies that may lead to disorders of cardiac muscle electric coupling as well as new epidemiological information about sudden unexplained nocturnal death syndrome in Thailand.

 • Sudden unexpected nocturnal death syndrome is the most serious of sleep disorders as it affects otherwise healthy people, mostly young Asian men.